-What are symptoms that children with headaches show which are not expressed in adult headache sufferers?
+Are there symptoms that children with headaches show that are less likely expressed in adult headache sufferers?

 Children with migraine will frequently experience a variety of non-headache symptomatology, including episodic dizziness, staggering, abdominal pain, nausea, vomiting, light sensitivity, mood change, irritability, personality change, confusion, anxiety, blurred vision, distress, stuffy nose, and a fever that may run as high as 104° F. These may occur periodically and may be unassociated with a headache.
 Many of these children will eventually experience more typical headaches during their later years.
 These non-headache symptoms are referred to as migraine equivalents.

 Four specific medical syndromes that are considered to be migraine equivalents are abdominal migraine (recurring bouts of stomach pain), cyclic vomiting (recurring bouts of vomiting), benign paroxysmal vertigo (recurring attacks of dizziness) and benign torticollis (recurring episodes of wry or twisted neck).